 Council employees who are not senior managers and primarily deliver or support water services will be guaranteed a role with their local water services entity.
 This role will be substantially the same as on their current employment agreement.
 They may also choose to accept a new employment agreement and union members may participate in bargaining for a new collective agreement.
 For senior managers, there will be a guaranteed job offer to a suitable new role.

 The National Transition Unit is committed to ensuring that the transition is efficient, effective and minimises disruption to local government organisations, staff and communities, as well as to consumers.

-There is a dedicated People & Workforce team within the National Transition Unit which is focussed on planning and guiding the people-side of the transition.
+There is a dedicated People & Workforce team within the National Transition Unit which is focused on planning and guiding the people side of the transition.